ucsb-cs56-w20/open-lab-scheduler/README.md

     - Note that you SHOULD NOT edit `localhost.json.SAMPLE` directly.
     - The copied file `localhost.json` will NOT be commited to GitHub; it's in the `.gitignore`

 3. Then, edit the `localhost.json` file and put in your client id and client secret in the places indicated.
+Additionally `localhost.json`can be used to overwrite the `app.admin.emails`, which is used to provide the initial admin emails for the application.

 4. Finally, IN EACH terminal session where you are going to run `mvn spring-boot:run`, and EACH TIME after you change the values in `localhost.json`, execute this command to load those values into the Unix environment: